ThreatByte/ThreatByte/README.md

 # Hi, My Name Is Chris 👋

-## I'm a Student Studying Cyber Security
+## I recently graduated my program with a degree in Cyber Security

 - 💻 I like to create virtual lab environments.